 It’s important to note that product reviews go hand in hand with the sales velocity of your listing.
 You might have noticed that most of the products that appear at the top of the rankings have lots of reviews.
 This is especially true for more broad keywords.

 Well, this is mainly due to the fact that two out of three customers trust sellers with a high number of reviews.
 But because of this, many sellers have resorted to getting fake reviews, putting their entire account at risk of suspension.
 So that’s definitely not recommended.
 But there are some white hat practices out there that can help you gather more reviews.

 For example, you can send follow-up reminders to customers who have purchased from you to request a review.
 You can also make a review request in the packaging insert that goes along with your product.

-The bottom line is, the more positive reviews you have on your listing, the better are your chances to rank higher.
+The bottom line is that the more positive reviews you have on your listing, the better your chances to rank higher.

-It’s also important to note that this factor plays an important role in the Amazon SEO A10 Algorithm update, in which the core focus is towards consumer behavior.
+It’s also important to note that this factor plays an important role in the Amazon SEO A10 Algorithm update, in which the core focus is on consumer behavior.

 Another important factor to take into consideration is the pricing of your product.
 This factor also plays a vital role in the A10 Algorithm update, as products that have a significant gap with their competitors aren’t optimized for ranking.

 So, chalk out your product acquisition cost, and if you’re just starting, select one main competitor with a high ranking and model your pricing according to that.
 You can also use an Amazon Price checker like Keepa to see the entire history of changes in the pricing made by your competitors.

 Once you have an idea of your upper price and lower price slabs, A/B tests to see which gets the most conversions, and stick to that.

 We’ve covered some of the major factors that impact your product page using Amazon SEO and how to optimize your product page for better results.
 Furthermore, we’ve also looked at some of the factors that impact the A10 Algorithm and how you can stay abreast or even beat your competition.